lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Some security solutions for such settings exist already.
 CBOR Object Signing and Encryption (COSE, {{RFC9052}}) specifies basic application-layer security services efficiently encoded in CBOR.
 Another example is Object Security for Constrained RESTful Environments (OSCORE, {{RFC8613}}) which is a lightweight communication security extension to CoAP using CBOR and COSE.
 In order to establish good quality cryptographic keys for security protocols such as COSE and OSCORE, the two endpoints may run an authenticated Diffie-Hellman key exchange protocol, from which shared secret keying material can be derived.
 Such a key exchange protocol should also be lightweight; to prevent bad performance in case of repeated use, e.g., due to device rebooting or frequent rekeying for security reasons; or to avoid latencies in a network formation setting with many devices authenticating at the same time.

 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a lightweight authenticated key exchange protocol providing good security properties including forward secrecy, identity protection, and cipher suite negotiation.
 Authentication can be based on raw public keys (RPK) or public key certificates and requires the application to provide input on how to verify that endpoints are trusted.
-This specification emphasizes the possibility to reference rather than to transport credentials in order to reduce message overhead, but the latter is also supported.
+This specification emphasizes the possibility of referencing rather than to transport credentials in order to reduce message overhead, but the latter is also supported.
 EDHOC does not currently support pre-shared key (PSK) authentication as authentication with static Diffie-Hellman public keys by reference produces equally small message sizes but with much simpler key distribution and identity protection.

 EDHOC makes use of known protocol constructions, such as SIGMA {{SIGMA}} and Extract-and-Expand {{RFC5869}}.
 EDHOC uses COSE for cryptography and identification of credentials (including COSE_Key, CBOR Web Token (CWT), CWT Claims Set (CCS), X.509, and CBOR encoded X.509 (C509) certificates, see {{auth-cred}}).
 COSE provides crypto agility and enables the use of future algorithms and credential types targeting IoT.